Die Sendung mit der Maus: Educational film shorts

 A segment on the internet shows messengers running through the hallways of a large building, delivering messages in envelopes (data packets) from the user to servers and back.
 The hallways represent the data lines and the offices were internet hosts.
 In just eight minutes, the program accurately describes how the internet functions in a manner simple enough for children to understand.
 In the case of industrially produced things, each step is shown in great detail, so one can actually see how, for example, a piece of metal is formed by a tool.
 If something happens too fast for the naked eye it is shown filmed in slow motion.
 After each step, usually the previous steps including the new one are recapped briefly to help children remember what they already saw.
 Concepts which are not visible at all are explained with some form of analogous portrayal.

+The segments would include originally recorded sound and voice-over narration as the only spoken language, further advancing the comprehensibility for children.
+People appear silent in these segments and would even engage in silent acting, while the voice-over narrates the film.
+When appearing in the show, working staff of institutions like the German Railway could often be convinced by the production to contribute to the show with silent acting.

 Accordingly, the language used in the narration is kept very simple.
 The segments are usually narrated by an off-camera voice.
 Sentences are short.
 "Big words" are not used, and difficult concepts are broken down and described while they are being shown on camera.
 This is designed to free children from the more abstract concepts and devices of language, thus giving their minds space to comprehend the concepts explained rather than having to struggle comprehending the language of the explanation.
 Nonetheless, the educational film shorts are such effective presentations of their subject matter, a number of them are used as teaching tools at universities and colleges.